Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_lifesteal_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_lifesteal_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_lifesteal_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_lifesteal_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_lifesteal_health_ - Default: 25 - The health gained per kill.\
 _randomat_lifesteal_cap_ - Default: 0 - The maximum health a player can get from killing people.
 Set to 0 to disable.